Reviews You Can Rely On

 Dexterity

 While it's nice to have protection, a glove that is too stiff makes it hard to load belay devices, zip up jackets, or do anything that takes finger dexterity.
 Crack climbing gloves like the Ocun will leave you with the most dexterity but offer little in the way of protection while handling rope.
-The Black Diamond Crag Half-Finger* gloves are a good blend of hand protection and dexterity.
+Half finger options like the Metolius Climbing Glove, the Black Diamond Crag Half-Finger, and the Black Diamond Stone gloves are a good blend of hand protection and dexterity.
 The ends of your fingers are exposed, which makes it easier to open snacks or manipulate belay devices.
+Just be aware that the rope will impact your fingers from the middle knuckle to the tip.

-Full-finger gloves like the Petzel Cordex offer a good deal of protection, but their stiff leather makes precision tasks all the more challenging.
+Full-finger gloves like the Metolius Belay and Petzel Cordex offer a good deal of rope protection, but their stiff leather makes precision tasks all the more challenging.
+That being said, once properly broken in, the Metolius Belay offered enough dexterity for everyday crag use.
+We just found it challenging to use when attaching small pulley devices to the rope when rigging for rescue.

 Durability